 Cats and Essential Oils: What About Other Essential Oils?

 Are all essential oils bad for cats?
 Not quite.
 But it’s crucial for you to be aware of the most toxic essential oils if you have feline friends living under your roof.

 Essential Oils Toxic to Cats

-Wismer advised only using an essential oil diffuser in a room completely separated from your cat.
-However, she noted, if your cat has a history of breathing problems, you should avoid using a diffuser at all.
+Wismer advises that you only use an essential oil diffuser in a room completely separated from your cat.
+However, she notes, if your cat has a history of breathing problems, you should avoid using a diffuser at all.